 While SAIC does not require juniors and seniors to meet with academic advising, we recommend that you continue meeting with an advisor to make sure that you are on track to complete your degree.
-It is recommended that juniors and seniors meet with a faculty advisor.
+It is recommended that juniors and seniors meet with an advisor once a semester.
 All faculty advisors at SAIC teach in various departments at the school.

 Transfer students are assigned a faculty advisor they must meet with during their first two semesters at SAIC.
-After they complete their required advising, we recommend transfer students continue meeting with a faculty advisor of their choosing.
+After they complete their required advising, we recommend transfer students continue meeting with an advisor once per semester.